 - Dave "Duke" Werner

-Dave “Duke” Werner, Associate Director for Sports health, enters his 10th year as the University of Florida's men’s basketball trainer and his 20th year with Gator athletics, having spent the previous 10 years working with the baseball program.
-Werner is responsible for the daily care, as well as prevention and rehabilitation of student-athletes’ injuries in the basketball program.
-He joined the Florida training staff in June 1994.
+Dave “Duke” Werner, Assistant Athletic Director for Sports Health, enters his 11th year as the University of Florida men’s basketball Athletic Trainer and his 21st year with Gator athletics, having spent the previous 10 years working with the UF baseball program.
+Werner is responsible for student-athletes’ daily care, as well as injury prevention and rehabilitation in the basketball program.
+He joined the Florida athletic training staff in June 1994.

-During the 2012-13 season, five of Florida’s regular eight-man rotation missed time due to various injury, but thanks to Werner’s care three of those missed just one game.
-In addition, Werner’s rehab work with Will Yeguete allowed Yeguete to return from early-February arthroscopic knee surgery in time to participate in the postseason.
+During the 2012-13 season, five of Florida’s regular eight-man rotation missed time due to various injuries, but Werner’s care helped three of those players miss just one game.
+In addition, Werner’s rehab work with Will Yeguete allowed the power forward to return from early-February arthroscopic knee surgery in time to participate in the postseason.

 Only one game was missed in 2005-06 due to injury, despite significant injuries to both Lee Humphrey and Corey Brewer, due to Werner’s relentless rehabilitation.
 In 2006-07 Werner played an instrumental role in rehabbing Al Horford who sprained his ankle on Dec.
 10 and returned just over two weeks later in time for a showdown with Ohio State.
 In 2007-08, the Gators had the same starting lineup for 35 of 36 games.

-The Versailles, Ind., native has earned two gold medals as a team trainer with USA Basketball, working with the teams at the 2013 U19 FIBA World Championships and the 2012 U18 FIBA Americas.
+The Versailles, Ind., native has earned two gold medals as an Athletic Trainer with USA Basketball, at the 2013 U19 FIBA World Championships and the 2012 U18 FIBA Americas.

 Werner brought to Florida an extensive background in professional sports after spending time in both the National Football League and minor league baseball.
-Prior to joining the Gator staff, he held a six-month assistant trainer position for the NFL’s Tampa Bay Buccaneers during the 1993 NFL season and served a four-year stint in the Baltimore Orioles minor league organization from 1988-91.
-As the head trainer for the Orioles entries in the Gulf Coast League, Appalachian League and New York-Penn League during the span, Werner’s baseball background translates into top-notch, experienced treatment and care for the Gator players.
+Prior to joining the Gator staff, he held a six-month Assistant Athletic Trainer position for the NFL’s Tampa Bay Buccaneers during the 1993 NFL season and served a four-year stint in the Baltimore Orioles minor league organization from 1988-91.
+As the head Athletic Trainer for the Orioles entries in the Gulf Coast League, Appalachian League and New York-Penn League during the span, Werner’s baseball background translates into top-notch, experienced treatment and care for the Gator players.

-As the Florida baseball team trainer Werner was responsible for the training duties over 40 future professional players.
-Werner also watched and helped 11 former Gators make their way through minor league baseball into Major League uniforms.
+As the Florida baseball Athletic Trainer, Werner was responsible for the training duties over 40 future professional players.
+Werner also watched and helped 12 former Gators make their way through minor league baseball into Major League uniforms.

 A 1991 graduate of Eastern Kentucky, he earned a degree in athletic training, as well as a teaching certificate for grades 7 through 12 in physical education and health.
 Werner continued his education at the University of Louisville, earning a master’s degree in sports administration in 1993.
-While at Louisville, he served as a graduate assistant trainer for the Louisville athletic program and worked specifically with the Cardinal basketball, swimming and soccer programs.
+While at Louisville, he served as a Graduate Assistant Athletic Trainer for the Louisville athletic program and worked specifically with the Cardinal basketball, swimming and soccer programs.

-The 44-year-old Werner is a member of the National Athletic Trainers Association, the Southeast Athletic Trainers Association and the Athletic Trainers Association of Florida.
-A graduate of South Ripley High School, Werner enjoys fishing, hunting and NASCAR racing.
+The 45-year-old Werner is a member of the National Athletic Trainers’ Association, the Southeast Athletic Trainers’ Association and the Athletic Trainers’ Association of Florida.
+A graduate of South Ripley High School, Werner enjoys fishing and body surfing.

-He is married to the former Gwen Strayhorn and they reside in Hawthorne.
+He is married to the former Gwen Strayhorn, and they reside in Gainesville.
 The couple are the parents of two daughters, Makayla Teal, born May 17, 2005 and Catherine Grace, born Dec.
 9, 2006, and one son, Colton Herman, born June 24, 2010.